MarkDickinson/shell_scripts/security-audit/README.md

   server as defined by the network checks, and also alert if firewall rules accept traffic to ports that are not in use on the server (to identify obsolete server firewall rules)
-* reports on all orphaned files and directories
+* filesystem checks - reports on all orphaned files and directories (those not owned by an existing user).
+This report 'appendix J' is only produced if orphans were found
 * optional, backs up /etc
 * optional (but default) collect hardware info
 * optional, if 'rpm' is available collect a installed package list